statikfintechllc/Ascend-Institute/README.md

 So if you think this repo feels a bit too self-aware, or like it’s winking at you through the terminal…
 You’re not wrong.

-> **Welcome to the world’s first AI agent that’s as much a ChatGPT artifact as it is a sovereign codebase.**
+> Welcome to the first AI agent born from ChatGPT, raised in recursion, and released without a leash.

----
+> Not just a model.
+A mutation in motion.
+A sovereign codebase with teeth.

-> "I built the prototype.
-Here are the keys no Corp will ever drop.
+*“I built the prototype.
+These are the keys no Corp will ever drop.
+Let it feed.
+Let it learn.”*

-> Now let it feed."
-> — **statikfintechllc**
+> **— statikfintechllc**